Neiman Marcus becomes 2nd major retailer to seek Chapter 11

 J.C.
 Penney, which had been trying to claw its way back after a disastrous reinvention plan in 2013, recently elected not to make a $12 million debt payment.
 That is setting it on the path of a potential bankruptcy.

-Macy’s, the nation’s largest department store, confirmed it was looking to raise debt to add more liquidity to its balance sheet.
+Macy’s, the nation’s largest department store, confirmed it is looking to raise debt to add more liquidity to its balance sheet.
 Macy’s CEO Jeff Gennette said on a conference call that it will be emerging from the pandemic as a “smaller company” and may accelerate store closures.
-It opened nearly 70 stores on Monday and is looking to open its entire fleet of nearly 800 stores, which also include Blue Mercury and Bloomingdale’s, in the next six to eight weeks.

-Even Nordstrom, considered healthy, recently warned that it doesn’t know when it will be able to reopen its physical stores and that prolonged closures could cause it to become financially “distressed. ”
+Nordstrom said Monday that it will permanently close 16 of its 116 full-scale department stores as it wrestles with the financial fallout of the pandemic.
+It said it plans a “phased approach" to reopen its stores.
+Last month, it said that prolonged store closures could lead to a distressed financial state.

 U.S. retail sales went through an unprecedented collapse in March, plummeting 8.7% as the viral outbreak forced an almost complete lockdown of businesses nationwide, according to the Commerce Department’s report.
 The deterioration of sales far outpaced the previous record decline of 3.9% that took place during the depths of the Great Recession in November 2008.